SiJiL82/game-dev-portfolio/README.md

 ## Features

+### All Pages

 - __Title Bar__
     - Main title for the site, presenting a quick, single statement to the user describing what they can expect to see on the site.
     ![Title Bar](readme-assets/images/title-bar.png)

 - __Navigation Bar__
     - The responsive navigation bar is present on all pages, allowing consistent navigation between the main portfolio page, the "about me" page, and the contact form page.